Application Information for Spring 2023

-Please note that the S-STEM/TRAIN program is accepting applications for the Spring 2022 term for Phoenix College ONLY from Monday 01/24/2022 thru Monday 02/07/2022.
+Please note that the S-STEM/TRAIN program is accepting applications for the Spring 2023 term for all campuses (GCC, SMCC, PC) from Monday 01/23/2023 thru Monday 02/13/2023.
 Click on the link at the right hand side of this page to apply.
 After the close date, campuses will evaluate applications on a rolling basis if all scholarships were not already awarded.
 Please read the information below and apply ASAP if interested.

 S-STEM/TRAIN Scholarship Program General Information